polyphony-chat/docs/docs/Protocol Specifications/core.md

 participant sa as "Alice Old" Home Server actor ab as Alice New (Redirection target)

-Note over aa, ab: These steps may be done in any order<br/>and are not necessarily sequential par Verifying redirect intent by passing key trial aa->>sa: Request redirect to Alice New sa-)sa: Confirm "Alice New"<br/>is valid actor by resolving FID
+Note over aa, ab: These two steps may be done in any order<br/>and are not necessarily sequential par Verifying redirect intent by passing key trial aa->>sa: Request redirect to Alice New sa-)sa: Confirm "Alice New"<br/>is valid actor by resolving FID